bahrus/attrs-observe/README.md

 </div>
 ```

-One can specify whether to monitor for new nodes recursively thoughout the DOM tree by specifying deeply:
+One can specify whether to monitor for new nodes recursively throughout the DOM tree by specifying deeply:

 ```html
 <attrs-observe observe="c" deeply></attrs-observe>